Spokesman for Bill Cosby says his lawyers think "the decision reached by the court was wrong"

 • “Making Mr. Cosby pay money to Ms. Constand (through a civil suit) was the best I was going to be able to set the stage for.”

 But Castor said he believed Constand.

 “What I think and what is provable in a courtroom is two different things,” Castor said. “… What I think is that Andrea Constand was inappropriately touched by Mr. Cosby.”

-Steele, the new district attorney, has argued a non-prosecution agreement never existed, saying in legal filings his office has no such documentation and can’t find anyone who does.
+Newly elected District Attorney Kevin Steele argues that no nonprosecution agreement ever existed, saying in legal filings the DA’s office has no documentation on it and they can’t find anyone who does.

 Cosby has yet to have his preliminary hearing and formal arraignment in the case.

 CNN’s Aaron Cooper reported from Norristown; CNN’s Jason Hanna and Steve Almasy wrote from Atlanta.
 CNN’s Jean Casarez, Steve Forrest and Dottie Evans contributed to this report.